As in every industry, distribution plays an important role in the chemical industry. But what does a distributor do?

 Distribution companies in the chemical industry can be compared to a buffer solution inchemistry.
 For example, if a producer has to declare a force majeure and goods are short in the market, distributors are the best place to go to get some chemicals.
 Even if the desired chemical is not available, the distributors are mostly able to offer an alternative product.

-Well known and globally active distribution companies in the chemical industry are for example Brenntag, IMCD or Univar.
-However, there are some local chemical distributors in each country as well.
-In many cases, the latter can even compete with the large corporations.
-Due to their flexibility, some are even faster in delivery.
-This makes smaller companies a valuable alternative as well.
+Well known and globally active distribution companies in the chemical industry are for example Brenntag, IMCD, or Univar.
+However, there are some local chemical distributors in each country.
+In many cases, the latter can even compete with the larger corporations.
+Due to their flexibility, some are even faster with their delivery.
+This makes smaller companies a valuable alternative.

 Sales offices for manufacturers

-Internet of things (IOT)
+Internet of things (IoT)

-Moreover, the Internet of Things (IOT) is generating new benefits for the entire industry through automation and the constant availability of information.
+Moreover, the Internet of Things (IoT) is generating new benefits for the entire industry through automation and the constant availability of information.
 It is becoming increasingly important for the entire chemical industry to process, share and utilize this wealth of data.
 For example, production facilities can be remotely controlled and further automated by machines, learning to communicate with each other.
 For example, the truck that has just arrived can be unloaded automatically by autonomous robots, which take the goods to the destination for the next batch.
-This is made possible by communication among each other and the availability of data in real time.
+This is made possible by communication between each other and the availability of data in real-time.
 This idea goes far beyond the information on the processing status.

-Online platforms are key
+Online platforms are key for success